 Daniel Ford has spent a lifetime studying the wars of the 20th century, several of which have brushed him more or less closely.
 He grew up during the Second World War and got his bachelor's degree from the University of New Hampshire during the Korean War.
 He served a two-year hitch in the U.S. Army at Fort Bragg and at Coligny Caserne in Orleans, France, during a rare interval of peace.
 After an apprenticeship at The Overseas Weekly in Frankfurt, Germany, he returned to New Hampshire and a life as a free-lance writer and editor.
 One assignment took him to Saigon to write about the burgeoning war in South Vietnam.
 A tour of the Central Highlands with Special Forces commandos gave him the kernel of his black novel, Incident at Muc Wa, which was filmed as Go Tell the Spartans with Burt Lancaster in the starring role.

 Fast forward to the American invasions of Iraq and Afghanistan.
 Realizing that his military credentials had grown mossy in the years of peace, Dan earned a master's degree from King's College London in an online program designed for mid-career officers in the British Army.
-His classmates ranged from a tank commander in Afghanistan to an adviser to the president of Singapore.
 His thesis, a study of the strategic thought of Colonel John Boyd, was published as A Vision So Noble.
 He lives and works in Durham, New Hampshire.

 • Editor: When I Am Going: Growing Up in Ireland and Coming to America, 1901-1927 (Anne Crowley Ford), 2012